authhero/auth/README.md

 - Cloudflare workers (with tsoa)
 - Durable objects (with trpc) for login logic and storage
 - Cloudflare queues for events
-- D1 sqlite database for admin api
+- D1 sqlite database for admin API
 - KV storage for logs
-- Mailchannels for passoword reset and code/magic links
+- Mailchannels for password reset and code/magic links

 It contains a hosted UI for the login forms that can be easily styled or modified using liquid templates.
 Or you can roll your own UI and just use the the API.

 ## Auth0 compability

-The goal is to keep the API compatible with the auth0 api so that all the client libraries from auth0 works.
+The goal is to keep the API compatible with the auth0 API so that all the client libraries from auth0 work.
 This way there's no need to maintain a separate set of client libraries and it makes the migration from auth0 very easy.

 ## Tokens